Grief Treatment Plans

 • Poor concentration

 As someone begins to heal from their initial, acute grief, they may transition into integrated grief.
 At this stage, they may resume their daily routines and activities as the intense pain of grief begins to subside.
 While the sadness of losing a loved one does not disappear, the bereaved person gradually learns how to integrate the loss into their daily life.
-Sometimes, your client may learn they can still feel connected to their loved one.

 • The deceased was very young, such as a child.